NateOConnellPhD/infForest/README.md

 > Nonparametric inference from random forests — effects, predictions, and uncertainty quantification

-**infForest** is an R package that turns random forests into full inferential procedures.
+**infForest** is an R package that implements the Inference Forest framework for statistical inference.
 It provides effect estimates for any predictor (continuous, binary, or categorical), nonlinear effect curves, interaction detection, prediction intervals, confidence intervals for predicted probabilities, and variance decomposition diagnostics — all without functional form assumptions.

 ## What is this framework?

 This is a complement to regression, not a replacement.
-Regression answers: *what do these data say about parameter estimates given my imposed assumptions about the functional form?* Inference forests answer: *what do the data themselves say about the effects without any imposed restrictions?*
+Regression answers the question: *what do these data say about parameter estimates given my imposed assumptions about the functional form?* Inference forests answer the question: *what do the data themselves say about the effects without any imposed restrictions?*

+As the saying goes, "All models are wrong, but some models are useful".
 When both agree, the parametric assumptions are consistent with the data.
-When they disagree, the finite sample doesn't match the imposed structure.
+When they disagree, that serves as evidence that the finite sample doesn't match the imposed structure of the regression model.
 Both answers are useful.
+This doesn't mean the parametric assumptions are *necessarily* wrong, it means the data themselves do not strictly match what the parametric, additive, and linear assumptions of regression impose.
+This could be due to noise, this could be due a mismatch in assumptions and reality, or some mix of the two.

 **Nonparametric.** No linearity, no additivity, no link functions.
 The forest discovers the functional form from the data.
 For binary outcomes, predicted probabilities live on [0, 1] naturally — no logit link, no linearity on the log-odds scale.

 **Asymptotically unbiased.** As sample size grows, the estimates converge to the true effects.
-In finite samples, the estimates are provably conservative — they underestimate effects, never overestimate.
+In finite samples, the estimates are provably conservative — they underestimate effects on average.
 This conservative bias decreases with sample size and with model simplicity (fewer predictors, less complexity).
-If you see an effect, it's there.
-If you don't, it may be attenuated by the nonparametric smoothing.
+If you see an effect, it exists in the finite sample.

-**Confounding adjustment.** Effects are adjusted for all other variables in the model through the AIPW framework.
-The propensity model (estimated by ridge regression) corrects for confounding, analogous to including covariates in a regression model.
+**Confounding adjustment.** Effects are adjusted for all other variables in the model.
+The propensity model within the doubly robust agumented inverse probabilitiy weighting (AIPW) framework (propensity estimated by ridge regression) corrects for confounding, analogous to including covariates in a regression model.
 The correction is doubly robust: the estimate is consistent if either the forest predictions or the propensity model is correctly specified.

 **No p-values by design.** The package focuses on effect sizes and precision.
 Every estimate comes with a standard error and confidence interval at a user-specified level (default 95%).
 P-values are available via `p.value = TRUE` but are not shown by default.
 The deliberate default reflects a focus on practical significance over null hypothesis testing.